qbe/plant/README.md

 Just copy the file to your computer.
 If you have Python 3 installed it should work ou of the box.
 If you want to be able to run it as any command line utility, copy it to a location in your $PATH.
-Packages for different distributions are to be done.
+Packages for Arch Linux are avaliable via the AUR, packages for different distributions are to be done.